fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/07_functions/04_references.md

 x = 20
 ~~~

 This time it works.
-The function still gets the copy of the argument, but this time it's a copy of the pointer - the function is able to access original variable.
+The function still gets the copy of the argument, but this time it's a copy of the pointer which through function is able to access original variable.
 This works even if you change the name of `x` - the function argument has it's own scope - in this case the main function has own variable `x` of type `int` and the custom function has the argument named `x` of type `int*`.

 The body of the function had to be changed - `x` was changed to `*x` because the pointer has to be dereferenced.